paulkia/Snowball/readme.md

 ![Gameplay screen](readme_images/gameplay.jpg)

-Unfortunately the game has no music because I have no idea how to design any.
 The game is entirely built in C# and with the Unity game engine.

 ## Credits

 Music by [RoccoW](https://soundcloud.com/roccow)
 - Menu theme: ["Jam Jam Jam" said the Owner of the Shop](https://soundcloud.com/roccow/jam-jam-jam-said-the-owner-of)
 - In-game theme: [17092017](https://soundcloud.com/roccow/f17092017-1)

 Everything else by me.